47 Kun4 困

-Text: Kun4 (to be besieged), (one must maintain) smooth progress.
-Persistence, (which will bring) the great lord auspiciousness, (and) no calamity.
+Kun4 (to be besieged): One must maintain smooth progress.
+Persistence in the norm of hexagram Kun4 is essential, which will bring the great lord auspiciousness, and then no calamity.
 Whatever is said won’t be believed.

-Commentary on the text: Kun4 (to be besieged); (the one of) rigidity (i.e. the masculine line) is shaded.
-(Hexagram Kun4 exhibits its norm in the form of) peril (as being plunged into the lower trigram Kan) with joy (of the external trigram Dui), (and) being besieged but not losing what will allow for smooth progress, it must be (the behaviour of) a gentleman.
-Persistence (in the norm of hexagram Kun4 will bring) the great lord auspiciousness, (as the one of) rigidity (i.e. lines 5) is the axle centre.
-Whatever is said won’t be believed, (as) an inclination to argue or plead leads to exhaustion.
+Commentary on the text: Kun4 (to be besieged): The one of rigidity (i.e. the masculine line) is shaded (by the feminine line).
+Hexagram Kun4 exhibits its norm in the form of peril (as being plunged into the lower trigram Kan) with joy (expressed by the external trigram Dui), and being besieged but not losing what will allow for smooth progress; it must be the behaviour of a gentleman.
+Persistence in the norm of hexagram Kun4 will bring the great lord auspiciousness, as the one of rigidity (i.e. lines 5) is with the principle of moderation.
+Whatever is said won’t be believed, as an inclination to argue or plead leads to exhaustion.

 The internal trigram Kan is peril, while the external trigram Dui is joy.
 A person must remain alert internally but optimistic externally when facing adversity.
 He must act in such a way that progress will be smooth.
 Line 5 is a rigid axle centre, i.e. strong and firm, as well as righteous and moderate, like a great lord who maintains his position and faith when facing difficulties; it is auspicious for him.
 The great lord can be seen as King Wen of Zhou.
 When he was imprisoned at You Li (羑里), he maintained his integrity, and kept his spirits up to endure his adversity and grow stronger by it.